pwittchen/prefser/README.md

 Caveats
 -------

-When you are going to store many numeric values under single key, you should use arrays instead of Lists.
+* When you are going to store many numeric values under single key, you should use arrays instead of Lists.
 Gson converts all numeric values on the Lists into double, so you will have to deal with type conversion in case of using List data structure.
+* When you are going to store my custom objects under single key, you should use arrays instead of Lists, because Lists are not deserialized correctly for custom data types.

 References
 ----------